o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

 .. note:: In :doc:`searching-with-your-model` you'll see us use `sltr` for executing a model.
 Here we're just using it as a hook to point Elasticsearch LTR at the feature set we want to log.

 You might be thinking, wait if we inject :code:`sltr` query into the Elasticsearch query, won't it influence the score?
 The sneaky trick is to inject it as a filter.
-Its a filter that doesn't actually filter anything, but injects our feature-logging only `sltr` query into our Elasticsearch query:
+As a filter that doesn't actually filter anything, but injects our feature-logging only :code:`sltr` query into our Elasticsearch query:

 .. code-block:: json

   {"query": {
         "bool": {
                 "filter": [
                 {
                     "terms": {
                         "_id": ["7555", "1370", "1369"]